 Step 7.
 Where to eat and have a drink?

-Food and drink are an excellent way to get to know a destination.
-What’s more, many people organize their trips around this topic, and it has become a favorite way to travel more than one.
+Food and drink are excellent way to get to know a destination.
+Moreover, many people organize their trips around this topic, and it has become a favorite way to travel more than one.
 Is it yours, too?

 We love to try the local cuisine and its drinks.
 We like to know the restaurants, bars, and cafes that locals visit; we also visit tourist areas when you have no choice, although these are usually more expensive.

 Do you need ideas?
 You can search for